 Brunch at one of Alexandria’s lauded eateries during your indoor adventure is a must.
 If you’ve spent the day exploring the Torpedo Factory, Vola’s Dockside Grill is the best spot for brunch, accessible via a covered walkway.
 Vola’s offers Potomac River views, specialty cocktails and delectable seafood and southern fare.
 Tucked away in Alexandria’s Del Ray neighborhood, Del Ray Café is like a home away from home, including outdoor dining options on a screened porch.
 It’s a cozy setting with French bistro fare, and it’s a peanut-free restaurant for friends and families with food allergies.
 Laporta’s in Alexandria’s Carlyle neighborhood is a fun option, offering live jazz from 11:30 a.m. to 3 p.m. on Sundays.
 Chadwicks in Old Town is a local staple for brunch, serving classic American fare for brunch Saturdays and Sundays.
 If you’re looking for seafood, try Hank’s Oyster Bar for an unbeatable brunch with quality cocktails and oysters every way imaginable.
 You can find even more of our favorite brunch options in Alexandria here.

-To find out what’s happening right now in Alexandria, keep your eyes on Extra Alex or follow us on Twitter for the latest buzz.
+To find out what’s happening right now in Alexandria, follow the conversation on #visitALX or check us out on Twitter for the latest buzz.

-Header Image Credit: K. Summerer for Visit Alexandria
+Header Image Credit: Kristian Summerer for Visit Alexandria